 The United States is an example of a situation that is favorable to a common currency.
 Though composed of 50 states, its residents overwhelmingly speak the same language, listen to the same television programs, see the same movies, and can and do move freely from one part of the country to another.
 Moreover, goods and capital move freely from state to state; wages and prices are moderately flexible; and the national government raises in taxes and spends roughly twice as much as state and local governments.
 Fiscal policies differ from state to state, but the differences are minor compared to the common national policy.

-Unexpected shocks may well affect one part of the United States more than others -- as, for example, the Middle East embargo on oil did in the 1970s, creating an increased demand for labor and boom conditions in some states, such as Texas, and unemployment and depressed conditions in others, such as the oil-importing states of the industrial Midwest.
-The different short-run effects were soon mediated by movements of people and goods, by offsetting financial flows from the national to the state and local governments, and by adjustments in prices and wages.
+Unexpected shocks may well affect one part of the US more than others, as the Middle East oil embargo did in the 1970s.
+That event increased the demand for labor and created boom conditions in some states, such as Texas, but led to unemployment and depressed conditions in others, such as the oil-importing states of the industrial Midwest.
+The different short-run effects were soon mediated by movements of people and goods, financial flows from the national to the state and local governments, and wage and price adjustments.

 Project Syndicate celebrates its 25th anniversary with PS 25, a collection of our hardest-hitting commentaries so far.

 To continue reading, log in or register now.

 Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
 Subscribe Now.